 The more popular way to access the Johnston Canyon hike is from Castle Mountain.
 The relatively flat 13 km distance round trip, is understandably more appealing than the longer Johnston Canyon approach beginning at Banff.

 Please note that this route is open to vehicles.

 Across the road are the Castle Mountain Chalets and general store.
 Picnic tables are available.

 Parking at the Castle Mountain chalets is limited to 30 minutes.

-Be aware that there will be some vehicular traffic if you choose to ride or walk from Castle Mountain to Johnston Canyon.
+Be aware that there is vehicular traffic if you choose to ride from Castle Mountain to Johnston Canyon.